SAL 726 (Mycophenolate mofetil 250 mg)

 Pill imprint SAL 726 has been identified as Mycophenolate mofetil 250 mg.

-Mycophenolate mofetil is used in the treatment of nephrotic syndrome; dermatomyositis; autoimmune hepatitis; organ transplant, rejection prophylaxis; cogan's syndrome (and more), and belongs to the drug class selective immunosuppressants.
+Mycophenolate mofetil is used in the treatment of nephrotic syndrome; systemic lupus erythematosus; dermatomyositis; organ transplant, rejection prophylaxis; rheumatoid arthritis (and more), and belongs to the drug class selective immunosuppressants.
 There is positive evidence of human fetal risk during pregnancy.
 Mycophenolate mofetil 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - SAL 726